Evaluation of SNAP Employment and Training Pilots

-The 2014 Farm Bill authorized grants for up to 10 pilot sites to develop and test innovative employment and training (E&T) strategies that are designed to raise employment, increase earnings, and reduce reliance on public assistance.
-The purpose of this study is to conduct a rigorous evaluation of the 10 pilot projects to measure the impact on 1) helping participants find and retain employment, 2) increasing household income, 3) reducing reliance on public assistance, and 4) improving other measures of household well-being.
+The 2014 Farm Bill authorized grants for up to 10 pilot sites to develop and test innovative employment and training (E&T) strategies designed to raise employment, increase earnings, and reduce reliance on public assistance.
+This study involves a rigorous evaluation of the 10 pilot projects to measure their impact on (1) helping participants find and retain employment, (2) increasing household income, (3) reducing reliance on public assistance, and (4) improving other measures of household well-being.

-The multisite random assignment evaluation includes 4 primary research components:
+The multisite random assignment evaluation has four primary research components:

 - Implementation analysis to document the context, design, and operations of each pilot and identify challenges encountered and lessons learned to improve policy and practice

-- Impact evaluation to estimate the short- and long-term impacts of each pilot on employment, earnings, and reliance on public assistance, as well as on additional outcomes
+- Impact evaluation to estimate the short- and long-term impacts of each pilot on employment, earnings, and reliance on public assistance and additional outcomes

-- Participation and entry effects analysis to examine the characteristics and service paths of pilot participants and the control group and assess whether the pilots affect entry into, exit from, and the overall level of SNAP participation in areas where the pilots operate
+- Participation and entry effects analysis to examine the characteristics and service paths of pilot participants and the control group and assessment of whether the pilots affect entry into, exit from, and the overall level of SNAP participation in areas where the pilots operate

-- Cost-benefit analysis to determine the total and component costs of each pilot and to provide an estimate of the return on each dollar invested in the pilot services
+- Cost-benefit analysis to determine the total and component costs of each pilot and an estimate of the return on each dollar invested in the pilot services

-For this study, Insight is working as a subcontractor to Mathematica Policy Research to:
+For this study, Insight works with Mathematica Policy Research to—

 - Assist in the selection and support of pilot projects.